phucanclone97/tymex-interview-frontend-antran/VERCEL_DEPLOYMENT.md

 ## How It Works

+1. In development, there are two options:

+   - Use the local JSON server at `http://localhost:5005` (requires running the mock server)
+   - Use the built-in Next.js API routes at `/api` (recommended)

+2. For Vercel deployment:

-1. The mock data from `mockServer/db.json` is loaded by the built-in API routes.
+   - The static product data is bundled with the application
+   - API routes are deployed as serverless functions
+   - No external services or databases are required

-2. The API endpoints are:
+3. The API endpoints are:
    - `/api/products` - List, filter, sort, and paginate products
    - `/api/products/[id]` - Get a single product by ID